-4.15 The consequences of future gas power generation on gas demand are shown on Figure 4.9.
-The gas consumption from gas-fired power plants would ultimately rise to 7000 Mmcfd by 2040 from the current level needed for the existing plants of 392 Mmcfd.

-4.16 The emergence of IPPs, BOTs (Build Operate, and Transfer) and ROTs (Refurbishments, Operate, and Transfer) is making this sector look more credible and the future targets achievable.
+- 4.15 The consequences of future gas power generation on gas demand are shown on Figure 4.9.
+The gas consumption from gas-fired power plants would ultimately rise to 7000 Mmcfd by 2040 from the current level needed for the existing plants of 392 Mmcfd. - 4.16 The emergence of IPPs, BOTs (Build Operate, and Transfer), and ROTs (Refurbishments, Operate, and Transfer) is making this sector look more credible and the future targets achievable.
 However, until the problem of charging and collecting monies owed on a realistic power price basis and the reinstatement of a credible country credit rating is achieved, no sustainable progress will be made.
-Mexico has made a remarkable transformation in this area both allowing private ownership in Generation, including developing a legal and regulatory framework for it to operate in, together with raising prices to realistic levels acceptable to their customers.

-4.17 Based upon government policy of reorganizing the power sector to resemble the current international framework, regeneration can start, i.e. a split into three sub-sectors as follows:

-- a.
-Generation Sector

-- b.
-Transmission Sector
+Mexico has made a remarkable transformation in this area both allowing private ownership in generation, including developing a legal and regulatory framework for it to operate in, together with raising prices to realistic levels acceptable to their customers. - 4.17 Based upon government policy of reorganizing the power sector to resemble the current international framework, regeneration can start, that is. a split into three subsectors as follows: - Generation Sector a. - b.
+Transmission Sector - c.

-- c.
 Distribution and Retailing Sector

-4.18 With this split, implementation becomes possible, provided it is done in parallel with a proper pre-payment and disconnection system framework.
+4.18 With this split, implementation becomes possible, provided it is done in parallel with a proper prepayment and disconnection system framework.
 A new and growing sector will undoubtedly emerge as soon as a rigorous legal framework can be finalized for the infusion of foreign direct investment and private sector participation.